AaltoSciComp/scicomp-docs/data/index.rst

 data and publishing it on a reputable worldwide archive once it is time.
 For the most part, the university wants to avoid creating its own internal permanent archives, because they will end up requiring large effort to maintain.
-It's better to use the publically-funded and managed worldwide services.
+It's better to use the publicly-funded and managed worldwide services.